DevopsAde/Devops_Project/ANSIBLE-AUTOMATE PROJECT/README.md

 ![Alt text](Images/ANSIBLE_ARCHITECTURE.png)

-# Congratulations:: We have successfully automated our first routine task Ansible Project.
+# Congratulations!!
+You have just automated your routine tasks by implementing your first Ansible project!